My Brilliant Brother Paddy

 Paddy and I grew up in a modest home where we were expected to help in cooking and farming activities.
 We used to graze cattle together, till our farm with hoes and machetes, plant maize and beans whenever it began to rain, fetch for firewood and prepare meals in a sooty kitchen.
 And we shared the same room at home; a room that had a pot-holed floor, wooden walls and a corrrugated-iron roof that would amplify the patter of rain.

-I remember one time in 1999, a plague of safari ants invaded our room in the still of the night.
+I remember one time in 1999, a plague of safari ants invaded our room in the dead of the night.
 The safari ants climbed onto our beds and began to bite us mercilessly, jolting us out of our slumber.
-We sprang out of bed, switched on the lights and warded off the ants.
+We sprang out of bed, switched on the lights and warded them off.
 Despite the interruption of our sleep, we woke up in time to attend school the following morning.
 Such are the kind of humble beginnings that Paddy has had to overcome in his journey to becoming one of Kenya's youngest CEOs.

 There was an afternoon in 2006 when I paid Paddy a visit in his room at the University of Nairobi and found that he possessed a desktop computer as well as a piano-keyboard.
-He must have sensed that I envied his possessions because he was swift to inform me that all he had was as a result of hard-work.
+He must have sensed that I envied his possessions given the way he was swift to inform me that all he had was as a result of hard-work.

 When I matriculated at JKUAT university in May 2007 to pursue a BSc. degree in Electronics & Computer Engineering, I tried to emulate Paddy by moonlighting as a piano-teacher in a music school where he had taught a few months before.
 But you know what?
 Three or four months later, I gave up doing the part-time job.
 Unlike Paddy, I lacked the intellectual stamina to juggle work and studies at the same time.